LLM Ranking Challenge

 P(r_0 < r_10) = 97%

-Note that the GPT calls for a fixed pair are deterministic.
+Note that the LLM calls for a fixed pair are deterministic.

 1. Create a new game: